 So, based on all the details and information above, here are some of the best supplemental protein drinks and shakes for seniors and the elderly.

-- 26 grams of protein in a single 14-ounce container
+26 grams of protein in a single 14-ounce container

-- Made with real milk and tastes delicious
+Made with real milk and tastes delicious

-- Contains a healthy amount of vitamin D and vitamin A
+Contains a healthy amount of vitamin D and vitamin A

-- Has a chalky aftertaste
+Has a chalky aftertaste

-- Lacks a variety of additional nutrients
+Lacks a variety of additional nutrients

-If you love chocolate milk, then it doesn’t get much better than a Core Power high protein shake from Fairlife.
+If you love chocolate milk, then it doesn’t get much better than a Core Power high-protein shake from Fairlife.
 It comes in a 14-ounce serving size with 26 grams of protein, 5 grams of sugar, 8 grams of carbs, and 170 calories.

-Fairlife is considered a complete protein source because it includes all 9 essential amino acids that the body requires.
-If you’re in a serious bind for protein you can upgrade to their Fairlife Elite with 42 grams of protein.
+Fairlife is considered a complete protein source because it includes all nine essential amino acids that the body requires.
+If you’re seriously bound for protein, you can upgrade to their Fairlife Elite with 42 grams of protein.

 These delicious and convenient plant-based shakes come in flavors (vanilla, chocolate, and coffee) with USDA Organic protein and powerful phytonutrients for optimal health.